chanon-kr/Shared_Function/README.md

     - Add Only row with non-existing key(s)
     - Replace whole table
   - Can parallel insert by using dask's delayed (not recommend)
-  - Can't read Store Procedure in PostGreSQL and BigQuery will solve this in later version
+  - Can't read Store Procedure in PostGreSQL will solve this in later version
   - Will working with Oracle Database in later version
   - Dependencies for this library as listed ;<br>
 ```sqlalchemy```